Alexander-r/gosrvmon/README.md

 Gosrvmon requires a database to store the resulting data.
 It can use PostgreSQL or an embedded database which will write the data to a single file.
 It can also store data in-memory.
 In-memory data is reset on every application restart.

-PostgreSQL or embedded database require structure initialisation.
-In-memory database does not require initialisation.
-After initial configuration is done to perform database initialisation gosrvmon can be run with `-init` option.
+PostgreSQL or embedded database require structure initialization.
+In-memory database will be initialized automatically.
+If a file for embedded database does not exist then it will be created and initialized.

+PostgreSQL database can be initialized by running  gosrvmon with `-init` option.

 ```
 gosrvmon -config /etc/gosrvmon.json -init
 ```

-PostgreSQL can also be initialised manually using [init.sql](init.sql).
+PostgreSQL can also be initialized manually using [init.sql](init.sql).

 Host can be added by domain name or by IP address.
 Check method is selected based based on how a how a host is added for monitoring. `http://example.org/` would result in HTTP check. `example.org:80` would result in TCP check. `example.org` would result in ICMP check.
 IPv6 hosts are also supported (for example `http://[2606:2800:220:1:248:1893:25c8:1946]\`, `[2606:2800:220:1:248:1893:25c8:1946]:80` , `2606:2800:220:1:248:1893:25c8:1946`).
 If host is added by domain name which has multiple A and AAAA records and ICMP check method is used then the request will be sent to every address and host is considered online if any of the addresses sends the response.